alexgit55/my-first-blog/README.md

 used github copilot to review and was able to get it setup correctly.
 I also made a change where when publishing, instead of going to the post_detail page, it refreshes the draft list page so I could verify that the post has been removed from drafts.
 I like this much better so I can see that it was cleared out.
 The next assignment is going to be making the site more secure.
 I'll post here on that next.

+Awesome, I've successfully added more security to the site.
+This involved adding buttons to login and logout to the top border.
+Then the buttons that are used for making changes to the blog, new/edit/delete, are only visible if you're logged in.
+As additional security and recommended best practice, i moved the secret key to a separate environment variable instead of directly in the source code.
+That way it can read the key from the environment that it's running in instead.
+I feel very accomplished at being able to go through these, with help of course.